lennartcl/gitl/README.md

 ### git-is-current

-Determine if the current branch is up-to-date compared to the current branch.
+Determine if the current or specified branch is up-to-date compared to the current branch.

 Arguments:

 * `-f`             Don't fetch
 * `-q`             Be quited
 * `origin/BRANCH`  Compare to branch origin/BRANCH instead of origin/master
+* `BRANCH`         Use selected branch

 ### git-keep-alive